Top Safety Tips when Flying with Small Children this Holiday Season

 International SOS (www.internationalsos.com) is the world’s leading medical and travel security risk services company.
 We care for clients across the globe, from more than 850 locations in 92 countries.
 Our expertise is unique: More than 11,000 employees are led by 1,400 doctors and 200 security specialists.
 Teams work night and day to protect our members.
 We pioneer a range of preventative programmes, strengthened by our in-country expertise.
 We deliver unrivalled emergency assistance during critical illness, accident or civil unrest.
 We are passionate about helping clients put ‘Duty of Care’ into practice.
 With us, multinational corporate clients, governments and NGOs can mitigate risks for their people working remotely or overseas.

 About University Hospitals Rainbow Babies & Children’s Hospital

-Internationally renowned, UH Rainbow Babies & Children’s Hospital is a full-service children’s hospital and pediatric academic medical center with experts in 16 medical divisions and 11 surgical specialties who offer nationally ranked care not available at other institutions in the region, including a center dedicated to adolescent and young adult cancer treatment and Northeast Ohio’s only single-site provider of advanced maternal fetal medicine and neonatology services.
-As an affiliate of Case Western Reserve University School of Medicine and the only Level I Pediatric Trauma Center in the region, UH Rainbow Babies & Children’s Hospital offers access to novel therapies, advanced technologies and clinical discoveries long before they are available nationwide.
-Rainbow pediatric specialists – all of whom also serve on the faculty at the School of Medicine – are engaged in today’s most advanced clinical research and are widely regarded as the best in the nation – and in some specialties, the best in the world.
+Internationally renowned, UH Rainbow Babies & Children’s Hospital is a full-service children’s hospital and paediatric academic medical center with experts in 16 medical divisions and 11 surgical specialities who offer nationally ranked care not available at other institutions in the region, including a center dedicated to adolescent and young adult cancer treatment and Northeast Ohio’s only single-site provider of advanced maternal fetal medicine and neonatology services.
+As an affiliate of Case Western Reserve University School of Medicine and the only Level I Paediatric Trauma Center in the region, UH Rainbow Babies & Children’s Hospital offers access to novel therapies, advanced technologies and clinical discoveries long before they are available nationwide.
+Rainbow paediatric specialists – all of whom also serve on the faculty at the School of Medicine – are engaged in today’s most advanced clinical research and are widely regarded as the best in the nation – and in some specialities, the best in the world.
 Learn more at Rainbow.org.